How to Add Neon Effect to PowerPoint Text & Slides

 First, we start adding a new textbox in a blank slide.
-If you don’t know how to change the default slide layout to blank layout, then here is a tip.
-Right click on the slide thumbnail on the left, and then choose Layout.
-Now you can choose an empty layout or blank layout.
-This will help to start adding a text in a blank layout without title and content.
+If you don’t know how to change the default slide layout to a blank layout, then here is a tip.
+Right-click the slide thumbnail on the left,then choose Layout.
+Now you can select an empty design or blank layout.
+This will help add text in a blank layout without title and content.

 Now, add a simple text box and then enter the text you want to apply neon effect.
 Then, select the text (not the shape, the text) and right click to enter Format Text Effects.
 Make sure you enter into the Text Effects and not in the Format Shape options.

 Now, choose Glow and Soft edges to add a glow variation in gray or any other color that you prefer to use as your neon style.